WTFAcademy/WTF-Cairo/15_Constructor/readme.md

 ---

-In this chapter, we explore `constructor` function in Cairo, a special function that initialize the state variables of a contract.
+In this chapter, we will explore `constructor` function in Cairo, a special function that initialize the state variables of a contract.

 ## Constructor